Top of the pageCheck Your Symptoms

 Outlet delay constipation

 Constipation is sometimes caused by poor muscle tone in the pelvic area (outlet delay).
-Excessive straining, needing manual pressure on the vaginal wall, or feelings of incomplete emptying may be a symptom of this type of constipation.
+Straining too much, needing manual pressure on the vaginal wall, or feelings of incomplete emptying may be a symptom of this type of constipation.
 Outlet delay constipation is caused by:

 - Nervous system diseases, such as Parkinson's disease, multiple sclerosis, or stroke.